niecestroa/pro-ibm-ml-course-projects/02-regression/README.md

 # **Supervised Machine Learning Regression Models (Numeric‑Only)**

-Since this phase uses **only numeric predictors**, all models below operate without categorical encoding.
+Since this phase uses **only one numeric predictors**, all models below operate without categorical encoding.
-Categorical variables will be introduced later for classification tasks.
+Categorical variables will be introduced later for classification tasks in classification folder.

 ---